-There are concerns before implementation of almost any idea, but despite the concern, the entrepreneur takes action.
+There are concerns before the implementation of almost any idea, but despite the concern, the entrepreneur begins to act.

-Many people avoid promotion and implementation of their ideas.
-These inhibitions can occur because of many reasons such as a low self-image, lack of faith in yourself, fear of failure, depressing environment etc.
+Many people refrain from advancing and implementing their ideas.
+These inhibitions can occur because of many reasons such as low self-esteem, disbelief in yourself, fear of failure, critical environment, etc.

-However, the entrepreneur must start to take action.
-As long as he just thinks, plans and talks about his idea, he is not an entrepreneur; entrepreneurship expressed in action.
+However, entrepreneurs must start executing.
+As long as they are just thinking, planning, and talking about their idea, they are not entrepreneurs.
+Entrepreneurship expressed in action.

-Who deterred from taking action, but still want to be practical, recommended to act according to a Japanese developed method named Kaizen.
-This method is defined in the Robert Maurer's book, One Small Step Can Change Your Life, as a method for achieving greater sustained success using small and consistent steps.
+Anyone who is reluctant to take actions, and yet wants to get practical, is advised to follow the Japanese method named Kaizen.
+This method is defined in Robert Maurer's book as a "one small step to a big change."
+This method is for achieving greater sustained success using small and consistent steps.

-Start with little steps encourages action, less deterred and still takes us forward.
-Even large organizations learn and use the Kaizen method when they make changes in the organization.
-It is similar to a situation where we are served food we never tasted, our first thought is: Is it tasty?
+Starting with little steps encourages doing, less threatening, and still takes us forward.
+Large organizations also study and use the Kaizen method when they make changes in the organization.
+It is similar to a situation where we are served food we never tasted; our first thought is: Is it tasty?
 Maybe not?
 And maybe yes?
 First, we taste it a little, and if it's delicious, we will keep eating.
 On the other hand, there is a possibility we won't even try to taste.

-It's just like that in action taking: There is some concern, but if we start with a small step we may experience success and move forward, or maybe not, and we will stop or look for alternative ways.
+It's just like that in action taking: There is some concern, but if we start with a small step, we may experience success and move forward.
+If not, we may stop or look for alternative ways.
 But there will also be those people who stagnate, so there is no chance they will experience success.

-The Beatles Band, which known for its success, had started its way performing in a little nightclub in Germany.
-That success encouraged them to perform in more clubs, and progressively, in continual improvement, the band reached its universally recognized status.
+The well known successful band, The Beatles, started performing in a little nightclub in Germany.
+That success encouraged them to play in more clubs, and so gradually, with constant improvement, the band eventually reached its universally recognized status.

-Practically, initiates the project despite the challenges.
 Almost all entrepreneurs experience difficulties at the beginning, but only those who keep going despite the challenges are reaching for success.
-But those that raise their hands as a sign of giving up will never reach there.
+Those that raise their hands as a sign of giving up will never reach there.

 All beginnings are tough

-Those who still flinch can set themselves a goal and every day do at least one single act that will take them closer to the goal, such as setting up an appointment, making a phone call, sending out an email, talking to someone, writing an article, etc. These actions will drive us from the concept stage to the implementation stage and to actualization.
+Those who still flinch can set a goal for themselves, and every day do at least one single act that will take them closer to that goal, such as setting up an appointment, making a phone call, sending out an email, talking to someone, writing an article, etc. These actions drive us from the conceptual stage to the implementation stage and, finally, to actualization.